code-423n4/docs/roles/wardens/submission-policy.md

 It is possible that a warden might want to have their report withdrawn after submitting it through the website.
 For example, if a new warden realizes they have not followed the report submission guidelines closely and decide they would like to re-submit in order to avoid any issues with judging and awarding once the contest ends.

-In this situation, wardens who wish to have a report withdrawn should message the [#](https://app.gitbook.com/@code4rena/s/c4/~/drafts/-MhshPdQC4hUDt-hs2Bd/roles/wardens/submission-policy/@drafts)[questions ](https://app.gitbook.com/@code4rena/s/c4/~/drafts/-MhshPdQC4hUDt-hs2Bd/roles/wardens/submission-policy/@drafts)channel and mention the the name of the issue, along with the handle they submitted it under, so the issue can be manually invalidated and removed from the contest findings repo.
+In this situation, wardens who wish to have a report withdrawn should use the [Help form](https://code4rena.com/help) and mention the the name of the issue, along with the handle they submitted it under, so the issue can be manually invalidated and removed from the contest findings repo.

 ### Unauthorized Test Methods